mromrell/Custom_Proposal-tool/README.md

 # The seed for the Address Book project

+### Running the app during development

+* Make sure that NodeJS is installed
+* From the CLI, in the project directory, run `npm install`
+    * Choose option four when given the prompt "Unable to find a suitable version for angular, please choose one:"

+*) Inside PyCharm, set up a NodeJS configuration
+    * Add the Node.js server at server/server.js to the "JavaScript file" field.
+    * Add an environment variable to your Node.js configuration with name "MONGOLAB_URI".
+The value is the standard URI from your mongolab.com project page under "To connect using a driver via the standard URI."
+It looks like this: mongodb://<dbuser>:<dbpassword>@ds033632.mongolab.com:62234/my_project
+    * In the MONGOLAB_URI, replace dbuser and dbpassword with your mongolab user password.

+Then navigate your browser to `http://localhost:<port>/` to see the app running in your browser.

+### Running the app in production (Heroku)

+* Create a Heroku account
+* Create a MongoLab account
+** In the server/server.js, replace <dbuser> and <dbpassword> with the MongoLab username and password, respectively
+* Create a Heroku app from the CLI (under the project directory) ** heroku create [NAME]
+* git push heroku master

 This project is an application skeleton for your address book Web app.
 It uses the Bower package manager to handle front-end dependencies, Node's package manager to handle back-end dependencies, with AngularJS/NodeJS handling app logic.